MysteryBlokHed/BetterDiscordPlugins/plugins/FakeDeaf/README.md

 at the bottom of your screen.
 If you want to actually mute/deafen, then make sure the buttons at the bottom say you're muted/deafened.\
 To mute yourself for people who newly join a VC, just toggle the setting in the settings page.
-The feature will automatically be activated.
+The feature will automatically be activated.\
+**Note: If you join a new VC with the new join mute enabled, nobody will be able to hear you.
+Toggle the option off and back on from the settings while in the VC to re-activate it.**

 ## Problems